 - Laugh: Take clues from kids and find the humor in everything you can and be ready to play at any moment.

-- Sleep: Consider sleep to be a medicine.
+- Sleep: Consider sleep the same as medicine.
 Take whatever means necessary to get enough sleep.
 Many people with chronic illnesses need more sleep than the rest of the population.
 Take a nap if you need it.

 - Supplement: You are probably not getting enough nutrients and should consider a good multivitamin and a good essential fatty acid supplement.
 Don’t go overboard with supplements, though, I have had patients bring me large bags full of every conceivable supplement.
 It should be simple; most people need only a few supplements.